S0NUKUMAR/Interview/Readme.md

 #### Back Track : 19
 |Task | October | November | December |
 |----------------|---------------|---------------|---------------|
-Rat in a maze Problem
+Rat in a maze Problem | :heavy_check_mark:
-Printing all solutions in N-Queen Problem
+Printing all solutions in N-Queen Problem |:heavy_check_mark:
-Word Break Problem using Backtracking
+Word Break Problem using Backtracking|:heavy_check_mark:
-Remove Invalid Parentheses
+Remove Invalid Parentheses|:heavy_check_mark:
-Sudoku Solver
+Sudoku Solver|:heavy_check_mark:
-m Coloring Problem
+m Coloring Problem|:heavy_check_mark:
-Print all palindromic partitions of a string
+Print all palindromic partitions of a string|:heavy_check_mark:
-Subset Sum Problem
+Subset Sum Problem|:heavy_check_mark:
-The Knight’s tour problem
+The Knight’s tour problem|:heavy_check_mark:
 Tug of War
-Find shortest safe route in a path with landmines Combinational Sum
+Find shortest safe route in a path with landmines|:heavy_check_mark:
+Combinational Sum|:heavy_check_mark:
-Find Maximum number possible by doing at-most K swaps Print all permutations of a string
+Find Maximum number possible by doing at-most K swaps|:heavy_check_mark:
+Print all permutations of a string |:heavy_check_mark:
-Find if there is a path of more than k length from a source Longest Possible Route in a Matrix with Hurdles
+Find if there is a path of more than k length from a source|:heavy_check_mark:
+Longest Possible Route in a Matrix with Hurdles|:heavy_check_mark:
-Print all possible paths from top left to bottom right of a mXn matrix Partition of a set intoK subsets with equal sum
+Print all possible paths from top left to bottom right of a mXn matrix|:heavy_check_mark:
+Partition of a set intoK subsets with equal sum|:heavy_check_mark:
-Find the K-th Permutation Sequence of first N natural numbers
+Find the K-th Permutation Sequence of first N natural numbers|:heavy_check_mark:

 [Back to Top](#top)